gohugoio/hugoThemes/.github/ISSUE_TEMPLATE/theme-submission.md

 - [ ] an open source license has been added to `LICENSE.md`
 - [ ] all metadata have been added to `theme.toml`
 - [ ] screenshots have been added in the `images/` folder with the [required dimensions](https://github.com/gohugoio/hugoThemes/blob/master/README.md#media)
+- [ ] in case I'm using a customized demo via the exampleSite folder that
     - [ ] `https://example.com` is set as base url in `exampleSite/config.{toml, yaml, json}` to [avoid the abuse of unused domains](https://github.com/gohugoio/hugo/issues/2575)
     - [ ] the site's content is as neutral as possible (contains no ads etc.) and reflects the features of my theme
 - [ ] I tested my theme against the [gohugoio/HugoBasicExample](https://github.com/gohugoio/HugoBasicExample)
     - [ ] I've checked the developer tools' console in my browser for error messages